Skip to content

 3. Memory Issues

-Problem: Running out of memory when using large datasets or certain detectors.
+Problem: Out of memory with large datasets or certain detectors.

 Solutions: - Use batch processing for large datasets - Consider using more memory-efficient detectors (e.g., IsolationForest instead of KNN) - Reduce the calibration set size - Use sparse data structures when possible